Alfresco/acs-deployment/docs/helm/desktop-deployment.md

 To deploy a previous version of ACS Enterprise follow the steps below.

 1. Download the version specific values file you require from [this folder](../../helm/alfresco-content-services)
-2. Deploy the specific version of ACS by running the following command:
+2. Deploying the specific version of ACS can be achieved by executing the following:

    ```bash
    helm install acs alfresco/alfresco-content-services \